Voting in an election while outside Canada

 - completing an Application for Registration and Special Ballot online

-- contacting Elections Canada to request an application by mail
+- contacting Elections Canada and requesting an application by mail

 Once your completed application has been approved, your name will be added to the International Register of Electors.
 When a federal general election, a by-election for which you are eligible, or a referendum is called, Elections Canada will automatically mail you a special ballot voting kit if you are an eligible voter.

 If you are travelling or studying outside Canada

 If you usually live in Canada but will be out of your riding on election day because you are travelling or studying abroad, you may apply to vote by special ballot.